Now that I’ve had a chance to play with the new GoPro HERO4 Session, here are my overall impressions.

 The headline feature of the HERO4 Session is that it’s tiny.
 GoPros were already small before, but this one takes it to a new level.
-And small also translate as light, which is likely to make it a very popular choice where every ounce matters, like using on drones.
+And small also translates as light, which is likely to make it a very popular choice where every ounce matters, like using them mounted on drones.
 It also means less wind resistance and bulk, which is handy in uses where being streamlined and light matters.